At Woodcote Primary School, we rise to the challenge and aspire to be the best that we can be.

-As you may be aware, the Government give funding to schools for looked after children, and children who are in receipt of free school meals or have been in previous years.
+As you may be aware, the Government give funding to schools for looked after children, children with parents who are in the Armed Forces and children who are in receipt of free school meals or have been in previous years.
 We ensure that the money is spent wisely to ensure that the children benefit directly from the extra funding.
 In the past year the money has been spent on the following:

 - Subsidising swimming lessons, residential visits, visits and visitors to enhance the curriculum